KristianRaue/cedalo.github.io/index.md

             <div class="col-md-12 col-sm-12 download">
                 <div class="download-intro">
                     <h1 class="section-header">Get Started!
 Open-Source or Premium.</h1>
                     <p>In addition to sponsoring the two Open-Source projects "Eclipse Streamsheets" and "Eclipse Mosquitto" Cedalo also offers premium editions of both products.
-They are called "Cedalo Sheets" and "Cedalo Broker" and you can try them free for 14 days.</p>
+They are called "Cedalo Sheets" and "Cedalo Broker".
+You can try the Cedalo Premium editions free for 14 days.</p>
                 </div>
             </div>
             <div class="col-md-4 col-sm-6 download text-center" >